If My Heart Had Wings (video game): Release

 Pulltop officially released an adult trial version on 6 April 2012 followed by the full, limited edition version released on 25 May 2012.
-The visual novel received its English localization on 28 June 2013, with its age rating lowered to "all-ages": all sexual content was cut or edited.
-The game was released on Nintendo Switch on September 5, 2019.
+The visual novel received its English release on 28 June 2013, with its age rating lowered to "all-ages": all sexual content was cut or edited.
+This version of the game was released on Steam, and also Nintendo Switch on September 5, 2019.

 Fan disc

 A fan disc, entitled If My Heart Had Wings -Flight Diary- was released on 25 January 2013, featuring a collection of additional stories: both a prologue and an epilogue to the main story are included, and Kotori, Kanako and Hotaru received individual side stories.
 Furthermore, there are two additional routes for the Himegi sisters and the Kazato twins respectively.
 On 31 March 2016, Pulltop released Cruise Sign, a collection including both If My Heart Had Wings and Flight Diary, as well as an additional scenario for Akari Kumoi.

 MoeNovel released an all-ages international version of Flight Diary on 27 February 2019.
 This version, as with If My Heart Had Wings, replaces all 18+ content with alternative scenes, or cuts them entirely.
-This release notably omits the Himegi sisters scenario, by virtue of it being composed almost entirely of erotic content.
+This release omits the Himegi sisters scenario, by virtue of it being composed almost entirely of erotic content.
 On 23 April of the same year, Akari's scenario was released as downloadable content for Flight Diary under the title New Wings: Akari.